Icefields Parkway: The Ultimate Road Trip from Banff to Jasper

 🛏️ End Point: Fairmont Jasper Park Lodge

-Wrap up your road trip with some lakeside luxury at Fairmont Jasper Park Lodge.
-Nestled along the shores of Lac Beauvert, this iconic retreat offers cozy cabins, wildlife-watching opportunities, and world-class dining—all surrounded by the breathtaking beauty of Jasper National Park.
-After a day on the road, there’s no better place to relax, recharge, and reflect on the journey.
+End your Icefields Parkway adventure with lakeside luxury at Fairmont Jasper Park Lodge.
+This iconic retreat sits along the peaceful shores of Lac Beauvert.
+Here, you can unwind in cozy cabins, watch for wildlife, and enjoy world-class dining.
+Surrounded by the beauty of Jasper National Park, it’s the perfect place to relax and recharge.
+After a day on the road, there’s no better spot to reflect on the journey.

 Fairmont Jasper Park Lodge